DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/tribal-revenue.md

 ---

 <custom-link to="/how-it-works/" className="breadcrumb link-charlie">How it works</custom-link> /
-# Revenue from natural resources on Native American land
+# Revenue From Natural Resources on Native American Land

 > Natural resources are increasingly a key source of income for many Native American tribes and individuals.
 In <display-year data-set-key="disbursements" accounting-type='fiscal'></display-year>, <glossary-term>ONRR</glossary-term> and <glossary-term>OST</glossary-term> disbursed <display-disbursement filter='{"Fund": "American Indian Tribes"}'></display-disbursement> to tribes and allottees.